travis-ci/docs-travis-ci-com/user/deployment-v2/providers/gcs.md

 {% include deploy/providers/gcs.md content=content %}

-### Deploying a specific folder
+## Deploy to specific folders

-You can set specific directory to be uploaded using `local-dir` option like this:
+You can set a specific directory to be uploaded using the `local-dir` option like this:

 ```yaml
 deploy: